Meadowlarke/Bibliography/Bibliography.md

 #### R

+##### Ramsey, Guthrie P. Jr. _Race Music: Black Cultures from Bebop to Hip-Hop_.
+Berkeley: University of California Press, 2003.

+1: Will Smith's remix of Stevie Wonder's "I Wish."

+3: "Race Music."

+-: The idea of "comminity theaters."

+4--end: The author's realtionship with music on the south side of Chicago.

+12: Preaching

 ##### Reynolds, Christopher.
 "Interpreting and Dating Josquin's Missa Hercules dux ferrariae." in _Early Musical Borrowing_ edited by Honey Meconi.
 (2004).
 New York: Routledge.